Olentangy High School: Overview

 Olentangy High School opened in 1953 on Shanahan Road for students in grades 9–12.
-Since 1990 the district has experienced significant enrollment growth.
+Since 1990, the district has experienced significant enrollment growth.
 The school district has opened fifteen elementary schools, three additional high schools, Olentangy Liberty High School, Olentangy Orange High School, and Olentangy Berlin High School, and a fifth middle school, Berkshire Middle School which opened in August 2011.

-The school principal is Robert Griffiths.
 The nickname for the school's athletic teams is the Braves and the girls teams are the Lady Braves.

 History

 In the early 1900s one room school houses scattered among the landscape made up the local education system in Delaware County.
 Beginning in 1911, those schools consolidated into four K-12 facilities throughout the county.
 The Powell school was the first to open in 1911 followed by Hyatts in 1914, Berlin in 1915 and Orange in 1916.
 These were the only schools in the area until 1952 when construction began on one consolidated school located on Shanahan Road.
 The new school, Olentangy High School, allowed students in grades 1–8 to remain at their original school then come together for grades 9–12.

 In 1961 Liberty Union Elementary School was built as a junior high school for kindergarten, seventh and eighth grade students.
 The new school was built as a neighbor to the Olentangy High School on Shanahan Road and was open to students in 1963.

 In 1969 some major changes began when the Orange school closed and the Shanahan Road complex housed students in grades K-12 for the first time.
 In 1973, Berlin, Hyatts and Powell schools also closed bringing all of the students in the area to one general location on Shanahan Road.
 The connection between the Liberty Union Elementary School and Olentangy High School was completed allowing room for all students in one general campus.
 The district continued operating this way until 1990 when the current Olentangy High School was opened on Lewis Center Road.
+As of 2024, the building on Shanahan Road remains open as a middle school.
 On March 4, 2008, the Olentangy school district passed its levy and bond that was proposed by Superintendent Dr. Scott Davis.

 Athletics

 The school screens for drug use in all sports, with 10% of student-athletes chosen randomly at the start of each season for drug testing.
 A member of the Ohio High School Athletic Association, Olentangy won a division AA state championship in girls' cross country in 1982.
 The boys lacrosse team were the 1998 Division 3 State Champions.
 In 2005, the girls lacrosse team brought home a Division 2 State Championship title for the Braves.
+In 2025, the baseball team won their first state championship.
 The official colors of the school's athletic teams are royal blue and athletic gold.